chrisburnell/chrisburnell.com/src/posts/articles/2022-10-19-moving-targets.md

 But enough about the URL.
 Let’s talk about how to use those `id` attributes to enhance the browsing experience and help readers to find their relevant content when they arrive at a page with an anchor in the URL pointing to an `id` on the page.

-When you navigate to a URL containing an anchor matching an `id` on the page, that matching element receives the [`:target`](https://developer.mozilla.org/en-US/docs/Web/CSS/:target) pseudo-class, and we can use that to apply some CSS to our `:target` element.
+When a reader navigate to a URL containing an anchor matching an `id` on the page, that matching element receives the [`:target`](https://developer.mozilla.org/en-US/docs/Web/CSS/:target) pseudo-class, and we can use that to apply some CSS to our `:target` element.

 For inspiration, let’s look to an HTML element used to *literally* highlight text, `<mark>`: